Antharithm/Antharithm/README.md

 Hello there!

 My name is Anthony Tilotta --- and I'm a Blockchain professional who codes in both Python and Solidity programming languages.
-I have experience working with Big Data Science and Machine Learning methods such as Artificial Intelligence.
+I have experience working with APIs, Big Data Science and Machine Learning methods such as Artificial Intelligence.

 ❤️ Enjoys coding smart contracts and also working with DataFrames to produce visual models.